Siege of Zaragoza (1809): Siege

+Lannes was concerned about his rear and recalled Mortier's division which had been protecting the lines of communication between Madrid and Zaragoza.
+On 26 January Mortier's army defeated a peasant militia of some 4–5 thousands men at Alcañiz.
+The French attack commenced on 24 January 1809 when three beachheads were captured across the Huerva river.
+The main assault began on 27 January 1809 through three breaches in the city walls.
+Lannes broke through two breaches and captured the battery at the south-eastern corner and also the convent of Santa Engracia in the south-west.
 The Spanish defenders had been preparing for street fighting from the beginning.
 Lannes, however, had decided on a slow block-by-block siege of each individual fortification in order to minimise French casualties.
 Individual battles were remarkable for their ferocity.
 At one point in the San Augustin Convent, the French held the altar end of the chapel and exchanged shots for hours on end with the Spanish entrenched in the nave and the belfry.
 However, French superiority in equipment and training took its toll, and thousands were falling daily both in the fighting and to disease, which was rampant throughout the city.

-By February illness was decimating the population of Saragossa and only 8,495 men remained of the original garrison of 32,000 men.
+By February illness was decimating the population of Zaragoza and only 8,495 men remained of the original garrison of 32,000 men.
 There were 10,000 dead and 13,737 sick or wounded.
 The French were unaware of this however and morale was low due to the apparent never-ending battle in the narrow streets.
 Disappointed with the slow progress, Lannes ordered the troops north of the river to make a second attack on San Lazaro and on 18 February 1809 this attack was successful.
-The northern part of Saragossa could now be attacked with artillery.
+The northern part of Zaragoza could now be attacked with artillery.
 By 19 February 1809 the Spanish defence was failing and Palafox himself was seriously ill.
 He sent his aide to Lannes to discuss terms of surrender.
 He then resigned his military command in favour of General St. March, and his civil command of the city to a 33-member council of local citizens.
 The first offer of surrender was rejected and fighting resumed on 20 February 1809 but the civilian council quickly negotiated to end the fighting which ceased that evening.
 Most of the city lay in ruins, and around 54,000 people had perished in the siege.